praisetompane/mathematics/README.md

 - def mathematics⁵(Devlin, 2012): the science of abstract structure.

-- def side/perspectives of Mathematics:(Hammack, 2018:viii):
+- def side | perspectives of Mathematics:(Hammack, 2018:viii):
      - computation focused: use the below-mentioned computations to answer practical questions about the world.
           - primary goals:
                - solve equations.